-Task Detailed Steps Start CrossOver and CrossOver File Edit View Bottle Configure Window Help Software Installer' CrossOver Programs Run Command Install a Windows Application Start CrossOver, then either: Click on the button 'Install a Windows Application', or From the CrossOver main menu, choose 'Configure Install Software' The 'CrossOver Software Installer' window is displayed.
+Task Detailed Steps Start CrossOver and Launch the 'CrossOver Software Installer' CrossOver File Edit View Bottle Configure Window Help CrossOver CrossOver CrossOver Q Search Programs Q Search Windows Application Start CrossOver, then either: Start CrossOver, then either: Click on the button 'Install a Windows Application', or From the CrossOver main menu, choose 'Configure Install Software' The 'CrossOver Software Installer' window is displayed.
 Select the Application to Install The first tab 'Select Application' should be selected by default.
 If it isn't, click on it now.
 CrossOver comes pre-configured with a list of applications, from which you can select one to install.
 Unfortunately, the list does not contain the latest release of Enterprise Architect.

-CrossOver Software Installer Select Application Select Installer Select Bottle Install & Finish Colector Application to Install Select an Application to Install Enterprise Architect 14 ⊗ Unlisted application "Enterprise Architect 14" Unlisted application "Enterprise Architect 14" 0 0 0 0 Use this profile to install applications not known to CrossOver.
+CrossOver Software Installer Select Application Select Installer Select Bottle Install & Finish Select an Application to Install Enterprise Architect 14 Unlisted application "Enterprise Architect 14" Unlisted application "Enterprise Architect 14" O O O O O Untested Use this profile to install applications not known to CrossOver.
 You will need the installer file or disc for this software.
-Browse All Applications Eject Cancel Contin nue • In the 'Edit' field, type 'Enterprise Architect nn' (substitute the version n umber of the installer you have downloaded) As you type, an entry is created in the drop-down list below the field you are in. typing • Click on the entry 'Unlisted application 'Enterprise Architect nn" Click on the Continue button Select the Installer to Use The second tab 'Select Installer' should now be selected.
-If it isn't, select it n ow.
+Browse All Applications Eject Cancel Continue • In the 'Edit' field, type 'Enterprise Architect nn' (substitute the version number of the installer you have downloaded) As you type, an entry is created in the drop-down list below the field you are typing in.
+Click on the entry 'Unlisted application 'Enterprise Architect nn" Click on the Continue button Select the Installer to Use The second tab 'Select Installer' should now be selected.
+If it isn't, select it now.